 Beth conveys an urgent message about the (largely underresearched and underreported) potentially serious health implications in the use of plastic (and plastic-lined) containers and other packaging to hold food and personal care products.
 “The truth about plastics is that they all have additives that can leach out,” she tells me.
 She runs down her list of possible additives, which in all too many plastics is a proprietary amalgam of fillers, pigments, stabilizers, flame retardants, plasticizers, antistatic and blowing agents, lubricants, antibacterials, fungicides, fragrances, and more—thousands more, in fact.
 “They won’t tell you what’s in them,” Beth says in describing her failed effort to get information from Stonyfield Farm, the organic yogurt maker, on the composition of their plastic containers.
 “We and our children should not have to be the guinea pigs for corporations’ latest and greatest chemical offerings,” she writes.

-On a sunny July morning, I’m visiting Beth Terry and her husband Michael Stoler (pictured at left) in their Rockridge home.
+On a sunny July morning, I’m visiting Beth Terry and her husband Michael Stoler (pictured at right) in their Rockridge home.
 She apologizes for the DIY honey-and-borax ant traps sitting on the counter, both because they are unsightly and because she is feeling bad about even setting them.
 “They are supposed to take [the borax] back to their friends and die.
 I feel really horrible even saying that.”

 She shows me around the kitchen, where nearly every bit of food is stored in stainless steel or glass.
 Two sleek black cats enter the room to officiate as Michael mixes up a batch of food for them using a recipe from the UC Davis veterinary school.
 “I feel like Rachael Ray, except nobody did the set-up for me,” he says as he demos the steps and explains how he and Beth have learned where to purchase every ingredient, except for the nutritional supplement, without having to accept plastic packaging.
 As Michael trowels the mix into a dozen small all-glass storage containers that will fit tightly into the freezer, their male cat stretches his paws up to the edge of the counter, showing off a rippling body-builder physique like nothing I’ve never seen on a house feline.